-- My property is a private and QUIET place, an alternative to the unnecessary stresses of contemporary society.
+- The campsite is a private and QUIET place, an alternative to the unnecessary stresses of contemporary society.
 Very VERY quiet hours: 08:30 pm to 08:30 am.
-These hours should be kept even quieter than 08:31 am to 08:29 pm which are pretty darn quiet anyway.
+These hours should be kept even quieter than 08:31 am to 08:29 pm, which are pretty darn quiet anyway.

 - Feel free to express yourself while camping here.
 Share your stories, insights and ideas with anyone who will listen.